ggtracker/sc2reader/docs/source/articles/conceptsinsc2reader.rst

 The default factory can be configured with the following environment variables:

 * SC2READER_CACHE_DIR - Enables caching to file at the specified directory.
-* SC2READER_CACHE_MAX_SIZE - Enables memory caching of resources with a maximum number of entries (not based on memory imprint!)
+* SC2READER_CACHE_MAX_SIZE - Enables memory caching of resources with a maximum number of entries; not based on memory imprint!

 Resources